Saturday, March 7, 2026

 By Asif Shahzad

-Khan, 73, has been in jail since August 2023, serving a 14-year sentence on corruption charges, one of dozens of cases he says were made up in order for the army to keep him out of politics, a charge the military denies.
+Khan, 73, has been in jail since August 2023, serving a 14-year sentence on corruption charges, one of dozens of cases he says were made up by the army to keep him out of politics, a charge the military denies.

-"He has been left with only 15% vision in his right eye," Khan's lawyer Salman Safdar said in Thursday's report seen by Reuters, quoting the former cricket star turned politician.
+"He has been left with only 15% vision in his right eye," Safdar said in the report seen by Reuters.

-The fact-finding report cited Khan as saying he had been complaining about "experiencing persistent blurred and hazy vision" since October 2025, but that jail authorities took no action.
+The document cited Khan as saying he had been complaining about "experiencing persistent blurred and hazy vision" since October 2025, and alleged that jail authorities took no action at the time.

-Safdar submitted his report after a two-hour meeting with Khan ordered by the Supreme Court, which set a February 16 deadline for authorities to allow Khan access to his personal physician for the report on his condition.
+The Supreme Court set a February 16 deadline for authorities to allow Khan access to his personal physician for a report on his condition.

 The party, which had faced a crackdown after Khan's May 2023 arrest sparked nationwide protests against the military, emerged as the single biggest in a 2024 election.

-But it said rigging robbed it of more seats to help other parties form a coalition government under Prime Minister Shehbaz Sharif, accusations that Sharif and his allies deny.
+It said rigging robbed it of more seats, allowing other parties to form a coalition government under Prime Minister Shehbaz Sharif, accusations that Sharif and his allies deny.

 tagreuters.com2026binary_LYNXMPEM1C0AE-VIEWIMAGE